 - The 6G RAN can request data, and use the data collected from other entities.
 FFS which entities.

 NOTE 2: The collection, storage and usage of data follows the security principles which will be defined by relevant WGs.

+- A generic 6G data collection framework and procedures which is service or feature or use case agnostic is supported.

+- 6G data collection framework and procedures should support efficiently collecting and transporting data among network domains.

+- Data collection is controlled by Data Management Function.

+- Data collected or transported via Data Plane (DP), which can be flexibly terminated at RAN or UE or CN.

 <End of change>